CloudLabsAI-Azure/Admin-in-a-day/M01-HOL_Securing_your_tenant.md

       ![](images/M01-1/image79.png)

-9. Congratulations!
-You have completed this portion of the workshop.
-You can now try different combinations of connectors, actions and endpoints to test the outcomes.
-You can also modify the data policies.
+9.	**Congratulations!** You have completed this portion of the workshop.
+You can now try different combinations of connectors, actions and endpoints to test the           outcomes.You can also modify the data policies.
 Get creative!